defold/defold.github.io/manuals/physics.md

 ---
+brief: Defold includes physics engines for 2D and 3D.
+They allow you to simulate Newtonian physics interactions between different types of collision objects.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Physics","Units used by the physics engine simulation","Physics updates","Caveats and common issues"]
 title: Physics in Defold
-brief: Defold includes physics engines for 2D and 3D.
-They allow you to simulate Newtonian physics interactions between different types of collision objects.
+toc: '["Physics","Units used by the physics engine simulation","Physics updates","Caveats
+  and common issues"]'
 ---

 # Physics